 Treatment depends on the severity of the instability and the age of the patient.
 The younger the patient, the more likely the shoulder will continue to redislocate.
 Repeated dislocations can severely limit activities and are thought to lead to possible degeneration of the joint.
 Studies have shown that immobilization and strengthening have minimal influence on the prognosis.
 The only way to predictably limit the risk of recurrent dislocation is surgical.
 Current recommendations are to repair the torn ligaments for recurrent dislocations, and to consider surgery even for the first time dislocation in the very young athletic population.

 Arthroscopic Bankart Repair

 Almost all types of instability can currently be treated arthroscopically.
 If the ligaments are completely torn, they can be reattached using small tacks placed arthroscopically, without a need for an incision (Bankart Repair).
 Current methods have been shown to provide approximately a 90% success rate in preventing redislocation.

 If the ligaments are stretched, but not torn, there are several exciting new arthroscopic methods for tightening these ligaments.
-Either sutures can be placed to tighten the ligaments, or the ligaments are heated, which shrinks the tissue causing the ligaments to tighten.
-Both methods are performed arthroscopically without incisions.
+Sutures can be placed to tighten the ligaments which shrinks the tissue causing the ligaments to tighten.
+Some methods can be performed arthroscopically without incisions.

 A sling is worn for three weeks.
 Early range of motion is begun.
 Over shoulder reaching is limited for 6 weeks.
 Strengthening is progressive, including a slow return to throwing activities.
 Full return to contact sports is not allowed for 6 months.